vegaprotocol/documentation/docs/api/overview.md

 ### Pagination
 Pagination in REST is cursor-based.
 To query data, you can make a GET request to an endpoint.
 As an example, this section will use the `/transactions` endpoint.
 Use the query with the desired query parameters.
 If the query response contains more objects than the specified limit, you can use the `before` or `after` parameter to paginate through the results.

-Using `transactions`, to retrieve the first 10 transactions, make a GET request to `/transactions?limit=10`.
+For example, to use `transactions` to retrieve the first 10 transactions, make a GET request to `/transactions?limit=10`.

 You can specify the `after` to be equal to the `endCursor` value (see below) of an item to retrieve the page of **older** objects occurring immediately **after** the named object in the reverse chronological stream.
 Similarly, if it has a previous page, you can specify the `before` to be equal to the `startCursor` value of an item to retrieve the page of **newer** objecs occurring immediately **before** the named object in the reverse chronological stream.